Posted By Norman Gasbarro on April 9, 2012

 Until the 1940 Census was released, the latest national census available was for 1930.
 The Gratz Historical Society has copies of all censuses of Gratz Borough and Lykens Township for 1930 and prior.

-Copies of the newly released 1940 Gratz Borough and Lykens Township Census in both print form (hard copy) and digital form are now available at the Gratz Historical Society and can be reviewed during regular hours, noon to 5 p.m. starting this Wednesday, 11 April 2012.
-Patrons can have copies made at the prevailing fees.
+Copies of the newly released 1940 Gratz Borough and Lykens Township Census in both print form (hard copy) and digital form are now available on ancestry.com.

 There is very little in the 1940 census that directly affects the study of Civil War veterans.
 Most of the Civil War veterans nationwide had passed away before 1940 and only one known veteran from the Lykens Valley area survived after 1940, Henry Maurer, who has previously been mentioned on this blog.
 See: Last County Civil War Vet Marks Birthday.